Human rights in the United Kingdom: International law

 The United Kingdom is party to a number of international treaties and agreements which guarantee fundamental human rights and freedoms.
 However, as the UK is a dualist state, treaties and agreements ratified by the government have only indirect effect until and unless incorporated into domestic law.
 The provisions of unincorporated treaties can have an impact on domestic law in a certain number of situations including the interpretation of legislation, the consideration of public policy and the assessment of the legality of the exercise of administrative discretion.

 In particular, there is a presumption that Parliament does not intend to legislate in a manner contrary to international agreements which have been ratified by the United Kingdom but not incorporated into domestic law.
 This presumption is capable of rebuttal by reference to Hansard in accordance with the principle established in Pepper v Hart.

-Human rights violations
+Human rights violations and criticism

 While protection of human rights is generally robust, the UK has under different governments a history of non-compliance with human rights, and has been criticised by the United Nations and other international bodies for discrimination, disregarding the rights of migrants, the unemployed, and the disabled.